fimmvorduhals view from modi crater

 Our plan

 We had a 3-day window when we could both do the hike (as an intersection of my and Vicente’s schedule).
-I waited 5 days before the hike and when the weather looked reasonable I booked the bus and reserved the seats for Friday.
+I waited 5 days before the hike and when the weather looked reasonable I booked the bus (10% discount code: EPICICELAND) and reserved the seats for Friday.
 I received the response from the bus company anytime from 1 hour after my email to almost 24 hours – but they always responded and always positively.
 Vicente travelled from Reykjavik, I travelled from Hvolsvollur.

 The plan for our trip was as follows: